• Skip to main content

 Additionally, some employers will pay or reimburse you for the cost of certification.
 Some may also offer a pay differential for earning a certification in a specialty.

-Other factors that affect pediatric nurse salary amounts
+Other factors that affect pediatric nurse salaries

 In addition to where you work and whether you choose to earn a specialty certification, there are a number of other factors that influence how much you make as a pediatric nurse.